 Outside of the classroom Lower School children enjoy opportunities to participate in service opportunities like:

-WESTOVER PRESCHOOL Students play, read, and do art projects with children ages 3-5 years old at the Westover Preschool in Stamford.
-As a part of this program, students also collect new and used books to leave at the preschools to add to their classroom library.
+- WESTOVER & FRANKLIN COMMONS PRESCHOOL: Students read, play, and do art projects with children ages 3-5 years old at the Westover & Franklin Common Preschools in Stamford.
+We also bring books to read and leave them to add to their classroom library.

 Outside of the classroom, Middle School students have the opportunity to participate in ongoing service opportunities through our partnership with the Stamford Boys & Girls Club Yerwood Center.
 Students work with children ages PreK-Grade 3 on homework, arts and crafts, as well as fun games.